In Depth Baby Product Reviews Led by a Pediatrician

 The Best Breast Pumps

 We've been testing breast pumps since 2013, and this review compares the 10 best pumps.
-We've scoured the market and purchased well-loved and promising contenders for extensive hands-on testing in our lab and with lactating mothers.
-We put each product through rigorous testing to see how it performs, and how it worked and felt for users.
-We evaluated influencing factors like efficiency, comfort, ease of use, portability, hygiene, and more.
-Our review can help you find the best pump for your needs and budget.
+We've scoured the market and purchased well-loved contenders for extensive hands-on testing in our lab and with lactating mothers.
+We put each pump through rigorous testing to see how it performs, how it works, and how it feels for users.
+We evaluated factors like efficiency, comfort, ease of use, portability, hygiene, and more.

-Our favorite breastpump in the Spectra S1 Plus.
+The most efficient breastpump is the Spectra S1 Plus.
 This electric pump performed well for our lactating testers and felt comfortable while pumping.
 Our in-lab results show it offers impressive suction and efficiency with some of the best pumping results in our tests.

 If you need something at a lower price that is still effective, we love the Baby Buddha.
 This pump is lightweight and portable and can work without being plugged in.
 We like how easy it is to use, and it has a similar suction level as the Spectra S1.
 If you want something you can wear hidden in your bra, consider the Elvie Stride.